 The Stern School of Business is a robust institution with great degree options.
 The school also confers some geographical advantages to its students.

-Its location in one of the active cities in the U.S. means that students will be exposed to a diverse array of people, perspectives, and potential business connections.
+Its location in one of the most active cities in the U.S. means that students will be exposed to a diverse array of people, perspectives, and potential business connections.

 - Stern offers two different business degree options for high school students who are thinking of applying.